 Italy is one of the world’s most beautiful travel destinations and a popular choice for movie sets.
 No wonder then there’s a certain familiarity that almost all of us harbor when it come s to Italy and its pavements and its Pizza or Gelato.
-Lately, it has also become one of the top countries where international students choose for higher education abroad in Italy, confirming the widely believed perceptions about it.
+Lately, it has also become one of the top countries where international student in Italy Always choose for higher education abroad in Italy, confirming the widely believed perceptions about it.

 However, the fact remains that you cannot really know a place until you have lived there and interacted with its people and places.
 Hence it stays foreign till that is achieved.
 For people planning to study there, there will be many things that might come as a shock and many that you will simply understand on some instinctual level.

 Below we have mentioned some of the things you need to get acquainted with before touching down in Italy.

 You can make the most of studying abroad in Italy by regularly exploring the beautiful country as much as you can.
 This is made especially easy by the easy navigation system in the Italian sprawls.
 The public transport system spans over 15,000 miles and is extremely well structured as well as cost-effective- making every day travel pretty easy for international students in Italy.